google/cpp-from-the-sky-down/tafn/tafn.md

 incomplete namespacing, and lack of meta-programmability for these names.
 For each of these limitations, there are features that we would like to have, but we do not.
 1. Backwards compatibility limitations
-* Universal Function Call Syntax
+* Universal function call syntax
-* Extension Methods
+* Extension methods
-* Deducing This
+* Deducing this
 2. Incomplete namespacing
 * Extension points
 3. Lack of meta-programmability
 * Overload sets
 * Smart references/proxies
-* Making containment easier to use vs. inheritance
+* Making composition easier to use vs. inheritance
 * Runtime polymorphism without inheritance
 * Exception and non-exception based overloads
 * Adding monadic bind to pre-existing monad types